willow2901/AI-Voice-Translator/README.md

 - Translate it to English with **Deep Translator**
 - Re-synthesize the English speech in the *original speaker’s voice* using **XTTS**

-The goal is to explore the technical challenges and creative potential of multilingual, real-time speech processing.
+The goal is to explore the technical challenges and creative potential of multilingual, real-time speech processing and eventually build a fast and user-friendly tool that helps content creators reach audiences beyond their native language.
+All without losing the original voice or feel of their message.

 ---